DIY Campervan Conversion on a Tiny Budget in Less Than 1 Week

 Cheap and easy DIY Campervan conversion

-• We used the containers from a 3-tiered drawer to store toiletries and pantry items.
+• Clear plastic containers from a three-tiered drawer to store toiletries and pantry items under the bed.

 Cheap and easy DIY Campervan conversion